yingweiwo

 Absorption, Distribution and Excretion

-The biological half-life of obeticholic acid is reported to be 24 hours.
+The biological half-life of obeticholic acid has been reported to be 24 hours.

 Toxicity/Toxicokinetics